-- Complies with Rule 2a-7 definition of a government money market fund. - Not subject to liquidity fees. - Pursues current income consistent with stability of principal. - Invests primarily in short-term US treasury securities, and repurchase agreements collateralized by US treasury securities for higher yield potential than a treasury-exclusive portfolio. - Holds AAAm and Aaa-mf ratings from S&P Global Ratings and Moody's, respectively. - On National Association of Insurance Commissioners (NAIC) List. - Gives investors more time to complete daily cash processing and initiate late-day deposit transactions through 5pm ET cut-off time for purchases and redemptions.
+- Complies with Rule 2a-7 definition of a government money market fund. - Not subject to liquidity fees. - Pursues current income consistent with stability of principal and liquidity. - Invests primarily in short-term US treasury and government securities, and repurchase agreements collateralized by US treasury and government agency securities for a higher yield potential than a treasury-exclusive portfolio. - Holds AAAm, Aaa-mf and AAAmmf ratings from S&P Global Ratings, Moody's and Fitch, respectively. - Gives investors more time to complete daily cash processing and initiate late-day deposit transactions through 5pm ET cut-off time for purchases and redemptions.